mrethana/news_bias_final/README.md

 ## Summary
 For my final project at Flatiron School I built an interactive dashboard in Jupyter to consolidate articles, podcasts and videos based on a search term.
 In addition to this I created the two following classification models, which are built into the dashboard.
-  1. Random Forest classifier to seperate articles by political voice (right, left, center)
+  1. Random Forest classifier to seperate articles by political voice (right, left, center).
   2. Naive Bayes classifier to categorize a sentence as being subjective or objective.
 Each sentence is categorized when the article is pulled in and the user gets the percent of subjectivity of the articles from each political voice.